 Dr. Camargo is a psychologist based in New York City and maintains a private practice in Manhattan.
-His work is heavily influenced by psychoanalytic and attachment theories where he works with clients to address anxiety, depression, life transitions and spiritual crises.
+His work is heavily influenced by psychoanalytic and attachment theories.
 In addition, he provides psychedelic harm reduction and integration, helping clients prepare for psychedelic experiences, incorporate insights or cope with challenges post-experience.
 He also trained as a psilocybin therapist through Compass Pathways and serves as a therapist on an investigator-initiated clinical trial of psilocybin for Body Dysmorphic Disorder at New York Psychiatric Institute.
 Dr. Camargo’s clinical training focused on providing mental health services in low-fee clinics and hospitals to traditionally underserved communities in the Bronx, Brooklyn, and Nassau County.

 Maisie graduated in 2020 from the University of Edinburgh with a BA in Sustainable Development and Social Anthropology.
 Her undergraduate dissertation explored psychedelics, ecological consciousness, and relational ontologies.
 She is currently pursuing an MA in Developmental Psychology at Teachers College, Columbia University.
 Her interests center around how our sense of self may emerge and crystallize over time, and how we may explore and design interventions to shift and expand it.
 At Fluence, Maisie assists in the production of program materials and written content.
 She lives in NYC and Woodstock, NY.